walakaka77/test-doc-site/parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-1-indexing-pages-that-are-not-yours/indexing-pages-that-are-not-yours.markdown

 ## **Identifying the Problem: Non-Indexed Directory Pages**

+We have our website listed in a couple of directories for Local SEO purposes (but as seen in the next few sections, the directory pages are not indexed):

 {: .note}
 The below links are actually pointing to the actual directory listing itself.
 In doing so, we hope that crawls our links and indexes that page in the future!

-We have our website listed in a couple of directories for Local SEO purposes:

 - [Globeia listing](https://sg.enrollbusiness.com/BusinessProfile/5458475/Globeia)
 ![sg enroll directory](../../parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-1-indexing-pages-that-are-not-yours/image-srenroll-directory.png)